alexspagn/Beyond-GOTEX-Using-multiple-feature-detectors-for-better-texture-synthesis/README.md

 # Beyond-GOTEX-Texture-Synthesis-Project

-This repository houses the implementation and results of our study "Beyond GOTEX: Using Multiple Feature Detectors for Better Texture Synthesis".
+This repository houses the implementation and results of our study "Beyond GOTEX: Using Multiple Feature Detectors for Better Texture Synthesis", an extended and improved version of the paper "A Generative Model for Texture Synthesis based on Optimal Transport between Feature Distributions" that can be found at: https://arxiv.org/abs/2007.03408.

 ## Overview
 Our work delves into enhancing texture synthesis by:
-- Employing the GOTEX framework with innovative feature detectors.
+- Employing the GOTEX framework with innovative feature detectors like the InceptionV3 NN.
-- Utilizing Gaussian pyramid patches and deep VGG features.
+- Trying the model's limits on more complicated textures
 - Tackling issues like contrast loss and checkerboard artifacts in synthesized textures.
 - Experimenting with various parameter tunings for optimal results.

 ## Repository Contents
-- `run_inception_synthesis.py`: Script for texture synthesis using Inception features.
+- `run_gotex_vgg.py`: Script for single image texture synthesis using both Gaussian patches and VGG-19 features.
-- `run_optim_synthesis.py`: Script for optimization-based texture synthesis.
+- `run_inception_synthesis.py`: Script for single image texture synthesis using both Gaussian patches and InceptionV3 features.
-- `run_cnn_synthesis.py`: Script for texture synthesis using CNN.
+- `run_cnn_synthesis.py`: Script for texture synthesis using a generative CNN model and both Gaussian patches and VGG-19 features.
-- `run_cnn_synthesis_incept.py`: Script combining CNN and Inception features for texture synthesis.
+- `run_cnn_synthesis_incept.py`: Script for texture synthesis using a generative CNN model and both Gaussian patches and InceptionV3 features.
-- `run_gotex_vgg.py`: Script implementing GOTEX with VGG features.
 - `experiment_results/`: Folder containing results from our various experiments.
 - `Report.pdf`: Comprehensive report detailing our methods, experiments, and findings.